 Scenario 2: You Have a Webshop and Just Want to Link Your Products

-If you already have a full-fledged webshop, you can just provide outgoing links from the products in your digital publications to the products in your webshop.
+If you already have a full-fledged webshop, you can just link your digital publications’ products to the products in your webshop.
 Your users will open the product page in your webshop in another window, from where it is easy to buy the product.
 Your publication will then stay put for your users to return to.

 Linked webshop inside a Publitas.com publication